SamuelArnaiz/SamuelArnaiz/README.md

 - 👋 Hi, I’m @SamuelArnaiz
 - 👀 I’m interested in learn everything
-- 🌱 I’m currently learning a lot of program languages like Java, HTML, CSS, Javascript, SQL...i'm currently studying multiplatform develop.
+- 🌱 I’m currently learning lots of program languages like Java, HTML, CSS, Javascript, SQL...i'm currently studying multiplatform developer.
 - 💞️ I’m looking to collaborate on every proyect that i would apport anything.
-- 📫 How to reach me: You could reach me through GitHub.
+- 📫 How to reach me: You could reach me through GitHub with a pull request or just following me.

 <!---
 SamuelArnaiz/SamuelArnaiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.